SamuelDevz/Luna3D/README.md

 During the configuration process, the examples not will be compiled.
 If you want to compile them, you could pass the -DBUILD_EXAMPLES=ON flag to the cmake command above.

+Do you need choose the one API graphics, else the cmake will show you the message of the error.
+The options are DIRECTX11 (in the future I will the expand the options)

 ### Build

 After configuring the project, you can build it using the following command: